FAQs: The context for Aotearoa New Zealand

 To achieve Aotearoa New Zealand’s climate targets, we need to understand where our emissions come from, our commitments, and our role in global climate action.

-This page provides background information about climate change and climate action in Aotearoa New Zealand, including the sources of its emissions, its approach to reducing emissions, its national and international commitments, and its role in global climate action.
+To achieve Aotearoa New Zealand’s climate targets, we need to understand where our emissions come from, our commitments, and our role in global climate action.
+This page provides information about the sources of Aotearoa New Zealand's emissions, its approach to reducing emissions, its national and international commitments, and its role in global climate action.

 The Ministry for the Environment publishes the New Zealand Greenhouse Gas Inventory annually, which outlines all human-induced greenhouse gas emissions in Aotearoa New Zealand.
 This interactive emissions tracker lets you explore data in the inventory: New Zealand's Interactive Emissions Tracker | Ministry for the Environment